ghost-goblin/CySA/part3.md

    + **Port-based NAC** is a switch (or router) that performs some sort of authentication of the attached device before activating the port

 ## Sinkholing
++ A technique to redirect malicious traffic to a server under the control of the defender
++ A DNS sinkhole _or black hole DNS_ is used to spoof DNS servers to prevent the resolving hostnames of specific URLS

 ## Malware signatures
 - Development/rule writing